joanna350/Classify_dye_data/README.md

 ### Command Line Interface

-* `./run.sh` would prepare the directory structure for operation
+* `./run.sh` would prepare the directory structure for operation as below

 * To test the models:
 ```